jackrosenthal/kajiki/docs/migrating_from_genshi.rst

  * ``py:strip``
  * ``xi:include`` -- renamed ``py:include``

-Note that, in particular, ``py:match`` is not supported and instead implements PEP622.
+Note that, in particular, py:match in Kajiki differs from Genshi, implementing `PEP634 <https://peps.python.org/pep-0636/>`_.

-But Kajiki supports the following additional directives:
+Kajiki also supports the following additional directives not in Genshi:

  * ``py:extends`` - indicates that this is an extension template.
 The parent template will be read in and used for layout, with any ``py:block`` directives in the child template overriding the ``py:block`` directives defined in the parent.